OfficeDev/office-js-snippets/README.md

 # Add-in Playground Samples
 A collection of samples for the Add-in Playground

+## To contribute:
+- Fork this repo
+- Add samples using the instructions below
+- Submit a pull request that Bhargav or Michael Z. will review.

 ## Folder Structure
 - All snippets must be inside the samples folder.
 - The `base folders` such as Excel, Word etc. are all the various broad level categories.